denko-rb/denko-piboard/README.md

 This gem adds support for the Raspberry Pi GPIO interface to the [`denko`](https://github.com/denko-rb/denko) gem.
 Unlike the main gem, which requires an external microcontroller, this lets you to connect peripherals directly to the Pi.

 `Denko::PiBoard` is a drop-in replacement for `Denko::Board`, which would represent a connected micrcontroller.
-Everything maps to the Pi's built-in GPIO pins instead.
+Everything maps to the Pi's built-in GPIO pins instead, and Ruby runs on the Pi itself.

 **Note:** This is not for the Raspberry Pi Pico (W) / RP2040.
 That microcontroller works with the main gem.